 Non-Equity-Based Incentive Compensation Plan.
 The purpose of our non-equity-based incentive compensation plan is to focus the executive team on the Company-wide goals and objectives of growth in revenue and reductions in cost in order to achieve and sustain a target operating margin.
-The non-equity-based incentive compensation plan is a formula-based variable cash compensation plan, with no payouts if operating margin is less than 2.5 percent, targeted payouts at 10 percent operating margin, and maximum payouts at 12.5 percent operating margin.
+The non-equity-based incentive compensation plan is a formula-based variable cash compensation plan, with no payouts if operating margin is less than 2.5 percent, targeted payouts at a 10 percent operating margin, and maximum payouts at a 12.5 percent operating margin.
 The targeted level of variable cash compensation varies from an amount equal to three months of base salary to 7.5 months of base salary for each executive officer.
-The maximum level of the variable cash compensation is 120 percent of the targeted level of variable cash compensation.
+The maximum level of the variable cash compensation.

-This level of non-equity compensation takes into account the reference to other non-equity incentive compensation plans at comparable companies, as well as the Committee's preference for a material level of executive compensation that varies with Company performance.
-The Compensation Committee selected the operating margin measure for the formula because it believed it was the most appropriate indicator of performance that will drive long-term shareholder value and it was consistent with our corporate strategies.
+This level of non-equity compensation takes into account other non-equity incentive compensation plans at comparable companies, as well as the Committee's preference for a material level of executive compensation that varies with the Company's performance.
+The Compensation Committee selected the operating margin measure for the formula because it believes it is the most appropriate indicator of performance that will drive long-term shareholder value, and it is consistent with our corporate strategies.